https://nursing.ouhsc.edu/Programs-Academics Parent Page: Programs & Academics id: 27547 Active Page: LPN to BSNid:26483

 Admission Requirements

-• All prerequisites must be completed with a grade of “C” or better.
+• All prerequisites must be completed with a grade of 'C' or better

-• Last 60 hours grade point average (L60GPA) of a 2.5 or better on a 4.0 scale
+• Minimum cumulative grade point average of 2.5 on a 4.0 scale at the time of application and

 • Exams for Advanced Standing Credit